monk-ee/SplunkAppforAWSBilling/README.md

 Feel free to submit a pull request:
 [https://github.com/monk-ee/SplunkAppforAWSBilling](https://github.com/monk-ee/SplunkAppforAWSBilling)

+## Cost Models
+The application supports the straight Cost model as well as the Blended/Unblended Cost Model.
+Dashboards for both are provided; use the one that suits your billing settings.

 ## Setup Amazon detailed billing
 You will need to ensure that you have set your billing preferences correctly.